Naga, Camarines Sur: Founding of Villa de Cáceres

 A facsimile cover of the Recopilacion de Leyes de los Reynos de las Indias, in its 1681 edition however.

 The centralized bureaucracy of the Spanish dealt a crucial role in its urban planning thereafter, which in turn, influenced the establishment of Nueva Caceres.
 Imperial legislation, prescribed primarily by the Laws of the Indies, tailored the preferable urban settlement to a cosmopolitan congregation of self-sustainable industries, a natural bottle neck of commerce, and the strategic base of both ecclesiastical and military operations.

 On 27 May 1579, Capt.
 Juan Arce de Sadornil, the garrison commander in Naga, received instructions from the Imperial administration in Manila pertaining to the appropriate selection of a Spanish settlement in Bicol.
 Capt.
 Sadornil coordinated with the Franciscan missionaries at the San Francisco de Naga convent to chart their settlement's expanse to observe the logistical, strategical, and technical feasibility of a formal settlement's construction.

 Sometime in 1579, the departure of the two pioneering missionaries brought about Fray Geronimo Aguilar, who sat at the San Francisco de Naga convent from 1579 until 1586.
 He was the first missionary to teach the natives Iberian music such as Spanish cantos, including Western notation such as tonic sol-fas that made their way toward the 1700s in Camarines parishes.
-Cáceres, which were mostly wired to missionary operations, had gained the St. John the Evangelist parish church (now the Naga Metropolitan Cathedral) upon Philip II's royal order to construct an explicitly secular parish attending the ecclesiastical needs of the Spanish community of Nueva Cáceres. (a division of labor between those of religious orders serving as missionaries and secular priests serving to Cáceres residents only) Its first curate, founded in 1579 as evinced by a report he wrote in Nueva España dated 10 May 1580, was Bachiller Balthasar de Miranda.
+Cáceres, which were mostly wired to missionary operations, had gained the St. John the Evangelist parish church (now the Naga Metropolitan Cathedral) upon Philip II's royal order to construct an explicitly secular parish attending the ecclesiastical needs of the Spanish community of Nueva Cáceres (a division of labor between those of religious orders serving as missionaries and secular priests serving to Cáceres residents only).
+Its first curate, founded in 1579 as evinced by a report he wrote in Nueva España dated 10 May 1580, was Bachiller Balthasar de Miranda.

 The parish priest was allotted stipends of fifty thousand maravedis directly from the royal treasury, converting the balance to three hundred pesos, parallel to the alcalde mayor's which were shouldered by the residents of Nueva Cáceres.

 Composed of a couple hundred Spanish colonists at this point, on 16 September 1579, Gov.-Gen. Sande acquired royal recognition decreeing the appellation of "villa" onto the newly dubbed settlement of Cáceres.
-In subsequent documents within the Manila bureaucracy, "nueva," Spanish for "new," was prefixed to "Cáceres," thus "Nueva Cáceres," to distinguish the locality from its namesake in the mainland.
+In subsequent documents within the Manila bureaucracy, "nueva," Spanish for "new," was prefixed to "Cáceres," thus "Nueva Cáceres," to distinguish the locality from its namesake in Spain.

 A panoramic view of Gov.-Gen. Francisco de Sande's hometown, Cáceres.

-The prerequisites of being elevated to villa, historically subject by Nueva Cáceres, were the settlement had to have atleast a semblance of preliminary urbanization sheltered by a strategic military base with aims for further conquest.
+The prerequisites of being elevated to villa, historically subject by Nueva Cáceres, were the settlement had to have at least a semblance of preliminary urbanization sheltered by a strategic military base with aims for further conquest.
 The Villa de Cáceres had about 24 encomenderos taking quarters in it by 1581 according to a report from Capt.
 Miguel de Loarca.